 Lately my craft group can’t stop talking about the latest craft trend — sublimation printing — and I can’t blame them!
 Sublimation printers can help us transfer beautiful and detailed full-color designs onto our projects.
 These machines use special inks and high temperatures to quickly and effectively print high resolution designs onto heat-resistant paper, which then harden and become vibrant prints that you can transfer to T-shirts, coffee mugs, and more.
 Cricut Infusible Ink is effectively pre-printed sublimation paper, and it’s amazing, but the best sublimation printer lets you print your own high quality designs for truly unique projects.

-Since so many of you have questions about choosing the best sublimation printer, I put together this easy-to-read guide that will answer all of your questions about choosing a dye-sublimation printer that is best for you!
+Since so many of you have questions about choosing the best sublimation printer, I put together this easy-to-read guide and video that will answer all of your questions about choosing a dye-sublimation printer that is best for you!

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.